 This handy feature can be added to any kitchen, but it has become a staple in state-of-the-art kitchens.
 Hands-free faucets and hot water on demand are becoming common commodities in gourmet kitchen design as well.

-The commercial-style range, flattop grill, massive hood system, and stovetop faucet all help put this kitchen in the realm of gourmet.
+The commercial-style range top features a massive hood system that has been built in to cabinetry and a pot filler faucet to help put this kitchen in the realm of gourmet.

 Great gadgets and accessories

-Gourmet kitchens come with many of the tools and appliances that make techniques like deep frying and smoking next to impossible in your average kitchen.
+Gourmet kitchens can be outfitted with the tools and appliances that make techniques like deep frying and smoking next to impossible in your average kitchen.
 Restaurant-style warming tables, countertop steamers, salamander-style broilers, frying stations, and indoor smokers can all be found in gourmet kitchens.

 Specialty cooking requires a lot of different gadgets and tools, in addition to the usual serving platters, casserole dishes, and baking sheets.
 Storage in a high-tech kitchen must be plentiful and easily accessible if you don’t want your gourmet cooking to slow you down.

-Roll out pantries are amazing space savers and keep a large volume of ingredients within reach at all times.
-This china cabinet has the same idea by fitting a large quantity of the household’s most frequently used dishes inside a single cabinet.
+Roll out spice racks and knife drawers are amazing space savers and keep a large volume of ingredients and your tools within reach at all times.
+This nearby drawer uses the same idea.
+It holds a large quantity of the household’s most frequently used dishes inside a single cabinet.
+Dishes placed down low make it easier for anyone to access them.
+This detail is often used in kitchens that are employing universal design principles .

-No more stacking and un-stacking to find the right baking sheet.
-Slotted drawers and rollout shelves provide more storage in less space and keep all items equally accessible.
+No more stacking and un-stacking to find the lid for that pot.
+Specialty accessories provide more storage in less space and keep all items easily accessible.

 What gourmet features do you love in your remodeled kitchen?
 We’d love to hear all about them.
 Share your comments and tell us all about it!